-The majority of everyday tasks and sport activities require us to use our wrists and hands.
-Certain activities such as turning doorknobs, lifting groceries, or playing sports such as tennis require adequate arm strength and proper technique.
+Everyday tasks like lifting groceries, turning doorknobs, and cooking dinner often require us to use our wrists and hands. everyday tasks and sport activities require us to use our wrists and hands.
+Playing certain sports, such as tennis, also require adequate arm strength and proper technique.

-Occasionally, the outer part of the elbow becomes painful and tender, usually as a result of a specific strain, overuse, or a direct bang.
+Occasionally, the outer part of the elbow becomes painful and tender.
+This is usually as a result of a specific strain, overuse, or a direct injury.
 Sometimes no specific cause is found.

-We’ll discuss the details on ‘tennis elbow’, or Lateral Epicondylitis, and the factors that contribute to this pain as well as the rehabilitation for this condition.
+In today’s blog post, we’ll discuss the factors that contribute to “tennis elbow”, or lateral epicondylitis, as well as the rehabilitation for this common condition.

 How Do I Know If I Have Tennis Elbow?

-- Pain caused by lifting or bending the arm or grasping even light objects such as a coffee cup.
+- Pain occurs when lifting or bending the arm, or when grasping light objects (such as a cup of coffee).

 - Difficulty extending the forearm fully (because of inflamed muscles, tendons and ligaments).